datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 <!-- -------------------------------------------------------------------------------- -->

---- type:PureMultipleChoiceExercise lang:bash xp:50 key:
+--- type:PureMultipleChoiceExercise lang:bash xp:50 key:67430280df
 ## What is a hash?

 Every commit to a repository has a unique identifier called a **hash**